Criminal Justice

 Legalize Marijuana

-Started by: Phillip Cornwell
+Started by Phillip Cornwell

 The responsible use of alcohol was ended by the 18th Amendment on January 29, 1919.
 This amendment was repealed by the 21st Amendment on December 5, 1933 when the state of Utah ratified it.
 The reason for the repeal of the 18th Amendment was because the U.S. Government realized that prohibition only created more problems than it solved.
 Drinking rates grew higher, crime increased.
 Millions of dollars were made by bootleggers and moonshiners who didn't care if they were following the law or not.
 The most dangerous part about drinking was the criminal element involved with it's manufacture and/or sale.